jsimonastro/EriII-structural-fitting/README.md

 It is possible to view the content of this notebook on the web.
 If the notebook fails to render on GitHub directly, you can try using [nbviewer](https://nbviewer.jupyter.org/) and shown [here](https://nbviewer.jupyter.org/github/jsimonastro/EriII-structural-fitting/blob/main/mcmc_structural_fit_eri2_final.ipynb)

+## Contents of data table

+The file eri2.cat containing the HST photometry consists of 7 columns.
+Columns 1 and 2 are the X and Y positions in the ACS image, columns 3 and 4 are the magnitudes and uncertainties in the F606W filter (in the STMAG system; https://hst-docs.stsci.edu/acsdhb/chapter-5-acs-data-analysis/5-1-photometry), columns 5 and 6 are the magnitudes and uncertainties in the F814W filter (in the STMAG system), and column 7 is the photometric quality flag.
+Flag bits are: 1=fails chi criterion in F606W, 2=fails chi criterion in F814W, 4=fails sharp criterion in F606W, 8=fails sharp criterion in F814W, 16=bright neighbor within 4 pixels, 32=bright neighbor within 8 pixels, 64=bright neighbor within 12 pixels and 2.5 mag, 128=bright neighbor within 16 pixels and 2.5 mag, 256=bright neighbor within 20 pixels and 1.5 mag, 512=bright neighbor within 24 pixels and 1.5 mag, 1024=fails photometric uncertainty criterion in both bands.

+In order to convert the pixel positions to equatorial coordinates, the WCS information for the ACS image is:

+CD1_1   = -9.7207414806871E-06

+CD1_2   = 1.69676173695811E-07

+CD2_1   = 1.69676173695811E-07

+CD2_2   = 9.72074148068713E-06

+CRVAL1  =    56.09056245173978

+CRVAL2  =   -43.53022649816447

+CRPIX1  =    3951.096595646065

+CRPIX2  =    3922.701986935564

+CTYPE1  = 'RA---TAN'

+CTYPE2  = 'DEC--TAN'

+ORIENTAT=   0.9999999999999952

 ## Citation

 If you use this code, please cite Simon et al. (2020)